-The purpose of the Corporate Governance, Nominating and Sustainability Committee is to oversee and assess the functioning of the Board and the committees of the Board and to develop, implement and assess effective corporate governance principles and policies and advise the Board on such matters.
+The purpose of the CGNSC is to oversee and assess the functioning of the Board and the committees of the Board and to develop, implement and assess effective corporate governance principles and policies and advise the Board on such matters.
+The Committee also oversees and supports the Corporation's ESG strategy.